AlvarroPewz24/FPS-Alternatives/README.md

 NOTICE:
 - FPS alternatives can be used if your fps is below 20, if you use FPS alternatives if your game FPS is above 21 fps, it will crash.
-- Doesn't work on Windows 8 and Linux 32bits.
+- Doesn't work on Windows 8 and below, and Linux 32bits.
 - *This version is in alpha meaning it will have some bugs.*

 ### Credits